primiano/perfetto-docs/docs/analysis/trace-processor.md

 ### Events

-In the most general sense, a trace is simply a collection of "events" on a timeline.
+In the most general sense, a trace is simply a collection of timestamped "events".
 Events can have associated metadata and context which allows them to be interpreted and analyzed.

 Events form the foundation of trace processor and are one of two types: slices